FaysalAhmed11/Python-Practice/AI Assistant/README.md

-This is a simple Dekstop AI assistant using
+This is a simple Dekstop AI assistant using thinter python library.